What is the Water Quality in Saginaw, Michigan?

-Compared to other US cities over 50,000, Saginaw water quality ranks in the fairly low range for contamination.
+Compared to other US cities, Saginaw water quality ranks in the fairly lower range for contamination.

 Most of their 15 contaminants are related to water treatment and have cancer-causing attributes.